Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 [Follow The White Rabbit - Github Pages link](https://olekst.github.io/Follow-The-White-Rabbit/)

-The project is a website f
+The project is a memory matching game.
-The business goals of this website are:

 ## UX